Apache - Install SSL Certificate

 i:/C=US/O=GeoTrust Inc./CN=GeoTrust Primary Certification Authority

-Surf to Qualys SSL Labs' test page to verify that your Web server and your certificate are configured correctly and securely.
+Visit Qualys SSL Labs' test page to check if your web server and SSL certificate are up to par with modern-day security standards.

 Related articles